 All students need to be taught to be responsible for their personal belongings.
-An effort is made to find the owners of articles of clothing, lunch boxes, play equipment, etc. Lost and found is available outside the school office.
+An effort is made to find the owners of articles of clothing, lunch boxes, play equipment, etc. There is a box of found articles if parents wish to check it.
 Periodically, unclaimed items will be given to the needy.